 Whether you sell washing lines or wiper blades, you need to understand your customer if you want to maximise your sales.
 Who are you selling to?
 Why should they buy your product?
 What do they stand to gain?
-Grant Leboff, principal of The Sticky Marketing Club explains how you can identify your target customer
+Grant Leboff, principal of Sticky Marketing Club explains how you can identify your target customer

 1. Understand the problems that you solve